JX1DX1-glazer/JX1DX1-glazer/README.md

   <a href="https://en.pronouns.page/@brandonsworks">prns page</a>
 </p>

-brandon, beren or any of the names listed in my prnspage
+hi im beren or any of the names in prnspage

+i love my husband jx1dx1

 toxic asf beware